team8/outdoor-blind-navigation/README.md

 TODO:
 * [ ] Convert to phone application
-* [ ] Add more capabilities such as more sidewalk states, when to turn, when it is safe to cross the street, etc.
 * [ ] Adding GPS + ML in order to make it easier to get to the destination
 * [ ] Add more aids such as text recognition
 * [ ] Monocular point slam